We have arrived at Kalambaka in the Meteora region, and the sun is just setting.

 It is a dream of mine to visit this area since my sister and a friend came here and told me all about it, and here we were about to discover it for ourselves.

 Before I knew it, he had presented us with a starter dish.
-It was a Cheese dip with a hint of chilli accompanied by an assortment of breads.
+It was a Cheese dip with a hint of chili accompanied by an assortment of bread.
 I really, really liked it.

 Next came an entree of mixed grilled vegetables – a medley of mushrooms, zucchini, tomato and sweet green peppers. (this was great with the dip too).

 I like it when a restaurant offers us vegetables.
 Explorason loved them.
 He has become quite a fan of mushrooms of late, and it is great to eat healthily as we travel.

 I have noticed that the Greeks eat a lot of vegetables, and as we try to be conscious of keeping fit and healthy, it is another reason we have loved Greece.